 Routines and Procedures:

 The school day starts at 8:55 am.
+Staff will be on the playground from 8.45 am.
+Before 8.45 am children should not be on the school playground as such.
+In the morning, before school begins, we kindly ask that children should not to play on the new outdoor equipment.
 All children line up in the designated area on the main playground and are brought into school by an adult.
 Children depart school at 3:15 pm and must leave by the top pedestrian gate only.
 They must not exit through the vehicle access gate.

 I’m sure you are aware of how precious your child’s education is.
 For this reason it is your responsibility to ensure that your child arrives at School on time everyday, in order for them to achieve their full potential.

 Coats need to be in school every day.
 Any medication for your child must be given to an adult in the class and a form must be filled in with detailed instructions for its storage and administration.
 The forms are kept in the Reception area with Mrs Rowe.
 Inhalers can be stored in the classroom and they too must be clearly labelled with your child’s name.